-As at December 31, 2021, the Demand Facility was subject to the following financial covenants:
+As at December 31, 2022, the Demand Facility was subject to the following financial covenants:

-Covenant December 31, 2021 Fixed Charge Coverage Ratio (1) 2.50:1.00 or more 11.14:1.00 Net Funded Debt to EBITDA Ratio (2) 3.00:1.00 or less 0.88:1.00
+Covenant December 31, 2022 December 31, 2021 Fixed Charge Coverage Ratio (1) 1.50:1.00 or more 4.25:1.00 11.14:1.00 Net Funded Debt to EBITDA Ratio (2) 3.00:1.00 or less 1.12:1.00 0.88:1.00

-EBITDA is calculated as net income plus interest expense, income taxes, depreciation and amortization, other noncash charges, transaction costs not to exceed \$1,500, cash dividends, and losses attributable to minority equity investments, less non-cash gains, and income attributable to minority equity investments.
+EBITDA is calculated as net income plus interest expense, income taxes, depreciation and amortization, other non-cash charges, transaction costs not to exceed \$1,500, cash dividends, and losses attributable to minority equity investments, less non-cash gains, and income attributable to minority equity investments.
 EBITDA shall be calculated on a trailing twelve-month basis:

-- 1. Fixed Charge Coverage Ratio is the ratio of (a) EBITDA less cash taxes, including those related to any discretionary management bonus, as at such date to (b) Interest Expense plus the total of all payments of principal on debt, capital leases and obligations under the Credit Facilities including, in each case, payments under leases and off-balance Sheet arrangements and with respect to the BDC Loan. - Net Funded Debt to EBITDA ratio is calculated as total interest-bearing indebtedness on a consolidated basis excluding cash and cash equivalents held by the bank and loans which have been subordinated and postponed in favour of the bank to EBITDA.
+- 1. Fixed Charge Coverage Ratio is the ratio of (a) EBITDA less cash taxes, including those related to any discretionary management bonus, and unfunded capital expenditures as at such date to (b) Interest Expense plus the total of all payments of principal on debt, capital leases and obligations under the Credit Facilities including, in each case, payments under leases and off-balance sheet arrangements and with respect to the BDC Loan. - 2.
+Net Funded Debt to EBITDA ratio is calculated as total interest-bearing indebtedness on a consolidated basis excluding cash and cash equivalents held by the bank and loans which have been subordinated and postponed in favour of the bank to EBITDA.

-As at December 31, 2021, \$6,998 (December 31, 2021 - \$8,260) was drawn on the Demand Facility and the Corporation was in compliance with all covenants.
+As at December 31, 2022, \$6,794 (December 31, 2021 - \$6,998) was drawn on the Demand Facility and the Corporation was in compliance with all covenants.